psmulovics/MSIgniteNYC/README.md

 - [Building Agents in AI Foundry](presentations/AI_foundry.pdf) - Every application achieves more with AI and agents (Supreet Kaur)
 - [RAG Hero](presentations/RAG-Hero.pdf) - Creating Searchable Vector Databases (Jason Beres)
 - [Elevating Construction: Optimization with Digital Twin and AI](presentations/Elevating%20Construction.pptx) - Model physical spaces and objects using Digital Twin and AI Foundry (Aaron J. Drake)
+- [Agentic AI - Secrets to Success and Paths to Failure](presentations/Agentic%20AI%20Secrets%20to%20Success%20and%20Paths%20to%20Failure.pdf) - Success requires new deployment approaches informed by prior lessons (Dr. David Goad)

 <!--
 When adding presentations, use this format: